 Wings of Desire.
 Title from a Wim Wenders film I love.

-The Scarlet Halo.
-A painting on heavyweight paper.
+The painting is acrylic on heavyweight paper.
 Measures 30 cm by 40 cm.
-12 inches by 16 inches.
-In my Etsy shop.

 Sketches from my sketch book, nasturtiums in the Crown, my new glasses and my daughter’s gig’s sound check at the De la Warr Pavillion with the Printworks, Hastings where it was blowing a gale, wind whipping up from the sea, raining on the band.
 Nevertheless it was a great set.
 Ellie’s voice always blows me away, along with the wind, and she performed her own original songs, plus some covers from Lake Street Dive, Amy Winehouse and others.
 Love her xx